anlutro/php-curl/README.md

 	$ composer require anlutro/curl

 Note that while on version 0.x I will not guarantee backwards compatibility between minor versions.
-Specify the version in your composer.json if you don't want/need to keep up with new features, or use a more mature library.
+Specify the version in your composer.json if you don't want/need to keep up with new features, or use a more mature library like [Guzzle](https://github.com/guzzle/guzzle).

 ## Usage